Minamagdy333/Data_Analysis_Ecommerce/README.md

 # Project Description
+This Power BI project analyzes global sales data from 2012 to 2015 to evaluate category performance, market trends, and revenue growth.
+The dashboard provides insights into top-performing product categories, regional sales distribution, and year-over-year growth patterns
 # Project Objective
 The objective of this project is to analyze global sales performance across different product categories and markets between 2012 and 2015.
 The dashboard aims to identify top-performing categories, evaluate market trends, monitor sales growth, and uncover opportunities for business expansion through data-driven insights.\
 # Dataset